kane-harry/zuju/README.md

 This project is a test for Zuju gaming backend job

 Scope:
-- NodeJs with TypeScript
+- Use NodeJs with TypeScript
-- Use MySQL as database
+- Use 'typeorm' to work with MySQL
 - Use 'swagger-ui-express' to show API endpoints
 - Use 'jest' to run unit tests and integration test